• Skip to primary navigation

 Why Make this Recipe

-1. Healthy: The ingredients in this Corn Succotash recipe (detailed below) are incredibly healthy, and make for a delightfully nutritious meal!
+1. Healthy: The fresh produce in this corn Succotash recipe (detailed below) is incredibly healthy, and the delicious flavors combined with tender lima beans make for a delightfully nutritious meal!

-2. Quick: This dish takes all of 8 minutes to throw together, and can be a complete meal or a side dish depending on your desires.
+2. Quick: This simple dish takes all of 8 minutes to throw together, and can be a complete meal or a great side dish depending on your desires.
+It’s a great recipe to make when you’re short on time.

 How to Make this Recipe